 Background music is endemic in restaurants.
 Outdoors we have to deal with wind (and flight paths).
 The lapel mics do a reasonable job of keeping the background well in the background, but I worry that YouTube might have issues with the background music?
 We will find out soon enough.

-3 responses to “Lunch with Philip and Greg”
+3 replies on “Lunch with Philip and Greg”

 Lapel mics are wired direct to H1N – wireless adds a lot more complexity without simplifying anything.
 I use the Batch Rename function inside FCP X to rename clips.